 The interface has two parts: a chat panel where you describe what you want, and a canvas where Claude renders the output as live HTML and CSS.
 You refine by commenting inline on canvas elements or typing follow-up instructions - when the design is ready, Claude packages everything into a handoff bundle for Claude Code.

 What separates Claude Design from other AI design tools is its design system import.
 Before starting a project, you can point Claude at a codebase, a Figma file, or a slide deck, and it extracts your brand colors, typography, and component patterns to use as the visual foundation for every design in that project.
-That gap between what it picks up and what it misses matters a lot if your team works with design tokens or a structured Figma variable library.
+That gap between what it picks up and what it misses matters a lot if your team works with design tokens or a structured Figma variable library - the same design system context gap that breaks vibe coding without bound Variables.

 How Claude Design works